YoungjaeLee/kubernetes/README.md

 7. On the master and worker nodes, restart kubelet with the new binary. (systemctl stop kubelet, copy the new binary into /usr/bin/kubelet, system start kubelet)

-With 'kubectl get nodes’, you should see that on nodes custom kubelet is running.
+With `kubectl get nodes`, you should see that on nodes custom kubelet is running.

 ```
 root@master:~# kubectl  get nodes